Towards Robust Representation of Limit Orders Books for Deep Learning Models: Results

-In Table. \ref{table:performance}, we can compare the performance horizontally with different input representations.
-By just replacing the level-based representation with moving windows, the forecasting performance of the same model is boosted by 7\% for Linear (Level-based v.s.
-MW), 11\% for MLP (Level-based v.s.
-Accumulated MW) and 7\% for LSTM (Level-based v.s.
-Accumulated MW).
-Especially, LSTM with the accumulated MW representation can already reach an approximate level of performance as the much more complex deepLOB model.
-This means that both MW and Accumulated MW are more effective representations than the commonly-used level-based one for machine learning models to learn meaningful features for forecasting future price movements.
-In general, accumulated MW demonstrates the best performance among all the representation schemes.
-This proves from the data-driven perspective that the market depth is important information for understanding the market.
+\\ In Table. \ref{table:performance}, we also compare the performance horizontally with different input representations.
+By just replacing the compressed representation with representations proposed in this paper, the forecasting performance of the same model is boosted by 7\% for Linear (moving-window v.s. compressed), 11\% for MLP (market-depth v.s. compressed) and 7\% for LSTM (market-depth v.s. compressed).
+Especially, LSTM with the market-depth representation can already reach an approximate level of performance as the much more complex deepLOB model.
+This means that both the moving-window and market-depth representations are more effective representations than the commonly-used compressed one for machine learning models to learn meaningful features for forecasting future price movements.
+In general, the market-depth representation demonstrates the best performance among all the representation schemes.
+This proves from the data-driven perspective that the market depth is important for predicting the evolution of the LOB.

-\subsection{Robustness under Perturbations}
+\subsection{Robustness under perturbations}

-For the level-based representation, we observe a performance decay of all the machine learning models under unexpected perturbations, from the simplest linear model to the most sophisticated DeepLOB model.
-In addition, the performance decline alters under different types of perturbations.
-When the perturbation is applied to both sides, the performance decrease becomes more severe - 11\% accuracy decrease on MLP, 12\% on LSTM and over 25\% on DeepLOB.
-Similar trends can also be viewed for other evaluation metrics.
-By contrast, our moving window representations show no obvious performance decay under perturbations in all experiments with different models.